agnieszkowe/VPN_MPLS/README.md

 ## Network Automation

 When running the network automation for the first time you may encounter some errors.
 I encountered two of them.
 First one was concerning the VM for VMware Station Pro that couldn't load due to error "Virtualized AMD-V/RVI is not supported on this platform".
-Fortunately, I resolved this with the following website: [Solution]()
+Fortunately, I resolved this (on Windows 10) with the following website: [Solution](https://www.makeuseof.com/how-to-fix-virtualized-amd-vrvi-is-not-supported-on-this-platform-error-on-windows-11/)
 The second one was actually on the network automation and while running any playbook I got: "To use 'ssh' connection type with passwords, you must install the sshpass program".
 To fix this I had to do couple of things:

 1) Add NAT to your GNS3 project